We all have to go grocery shopping, but that doesn’t mean we’d be willing to walk through just any supermarket doors.

 They rank in the bottom third for value for money, but Whole Foods Market is among the best of the best if you’re looking at cashier courtesy, availability of items, specialty department service, and store cleanliness, where they consistently rank sixth or higher.

-If we’re talking value for money, Costco ranks third with 83 percent of people agreeing their dollar goes far at the wholesale shop.
+Although tied with WinCo, Costco edged out their competitor by ranking second for value for money with 81 percent of people agreeing their dollar goes far at the wholesale shop.
 That’s about the only attribute the membership retailer excels in; every other metric ranks Costco towards the top of the middle of the pack.

-America’s favorite private-label grocery store, Trader Joe’s was found to have the most courteous cashiers and ranked second-best for store cleanliness.
+America’s favorite private-label grocery store, Trader Joe’s offers the fastest checkout, was found to have the most courteous cashiers and ranked second-best for ability to find the items you need.

 Publix Super Markets

-Besides impressively topping the list of most popular grocery stores in the country, both Publix Super Markets and Wegmans have been named to Fortune’s 100 Best Companies to Work For every year since the list’s inception.
+After tying for the first spot last year with Wegmans, Publix finally had to admit defeat.
+Regardless, both Publix Super Markets and Wegmans have been named to Fortune’s 100 Best Companies to Work For every year since the list’s inception.
 Publix is the largest employee-owned grocery chain in the country and certainly delivers on their motto: “Where shopping is a pleasure.”
 Next time you hit up a Publix, read up on these 46 Best Supermarket Shopping Tips Ever to save more money and choose healthier options.